 A steep climb to views of the Sound of Jura

 Head to peaceful, picturesque Crinan Harbour to find the start of a steep trail up through Atlantic oakwoods to Castle Dounie, a stone fort on a high rocky knoll.
-There are panoramic views over the Crinan basin and the Sound of Jura along the way, and on a clear day you even spot distant Ben Nevis.
+There are panoramic views over the Crinan basin and the Sound of Jura along the way, and on a clear day you even spot distant Ben Cruachan.

 Climb steeply through ash, birch and conifers to the ruined medieval lookout of Castle Dounie.
 The crag is a stunning pulpit overlooking the Sound of Jura and the Inner Hebrides.

 Long steep slopes for 600m, including several sets of rough steps.
 Uneven gravel surface with narrow, grassy and rough rocky sections.
 Some parts may be muddy.

 Crinan is a great place to watch for wildlife.
 The ancient Atlantic oakwoods are host to a huge number of species, including visiting songbirds like redstarts and flycatchers, as well as red squirrels, butterflies and red and roe deer.
 As you climb higher through planted conifers, look out for buzzards and perhaps even golden eagles circling overhead.
 There’s also a chance of spotting porpoise and minke whales out at sea.

 You’ll find refreshments and public toilets on the quay at Crinan village, at the end of the canal.
 Learn more about the surrounding area by visiting the Heart of Argyll website.

 Car parking information